Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Discussion

 \subsection{Unveiling hierarchies in complex networks with quantum computing}

 Biological and social networks are dynamic rather than static systems, even if we study their properties at a fixed point in time.
 Their evolution is thus constrained to the underlying mechanism that governs the interactions between their constituents.
 Barabasi and Albert \cite{Barabasi1999} showed that preferential attachment, where highly connected nodes attract more links, leads to scale-free networks with a slower decay of highly connected nodes than in random networks.
 Preferential attachment can lead to structural hierarchies, but the latter is not guaranteed \cite{Holme2002,barabasi2003scale}.
 Furthermore, life processes themselves are hierarchical \cite{oltvai2002life,alon2003biological}, inspiring specific methods to discover such organization \cite{SalesPardo-etal_2007}.
 In neuroscience, brain network structure is influenced by plasticity mechanisms occurring across temporal and spatial scales.
 Hebbian plasticity, in particular, has been shown to modulate preferential attachment, resulting in scale-free and clustered network structures \cite{Lynn2024}.
 It is therefore not unreasonable to assume some underlying hierarchical structure to design the algorithms.
-In the context of our work, we show how the Hierarchical annealing process performs exquisitely in these kinds of systems even improving over classical alternatives (Fig. \ref{fig:topology}).
-Additionally, network size did not significantly affect performance, suggesting the process is robust and scalable.
-The slightly suboptimal results we observed likely stem from the hierarchical process itself \cite{Arenas2008}, rather than issues with the annealing steps given that we mitigated its variability by using multiple and independent instances of the quantum hierarchical process.
+In the context of our work, we show how the Hierarchical annealing process performs exquisitely in these kinds of systems, even improving over classical alternatives (Fig. \ref{fig:topology}).
+The slightly suboptimal results we observed in some cases likely stem from the hierarchical process itself \cite{Arenas2008}, rather than issues with the annealing steps.
+Basically, in networks where the evidence of a scale-free, or at least, power-law degree distribution is weak \cite{Broido2019}, our Hierarchical annealing procedure is not guaranteed to produce the best community structure.
+Oppositely, hierarchical approaches should be the go-to since they are specially designed to exploit and interpret the results.